Here at Terranaut Club…

 Our programs feature hands-on, experiential learning in primarily outdoor settings, and explore science, technology, engineering, and math (STEM) subjects through activities centred around biology and wildlife conservation, environmental science and sustainability, chemistry and food science, data science and coding, and engineering.

-Each program includes at least one activity where our participants get to assist local female scientists with their research projects, and all of our programs are taught by women in science!
+Each program includes at least one activity where our participants get to assist local female scientists with their research projects, one coding activity, one engineering activity, and all of our programs are taught by women in science!

 We welcome girls and gender minorities into 3 program options: